 Q: Can you share one music production tip?

-A: Record like there's no mixing, mix like there's no mastering, then you can truly master the recording.
+A: Record like there's no mixing, mix like there's no mastering, then you can truly master your music!

 Q: What do you bring to a song?

-A: Well, whatever it needs I suppose...
-I try to squeeze the best out of the musicians to bring the song and its arrangement to life, give it dynamics, and that will result in the emotion the artist wants.
+A: Well, whatever it needs, I suppose...
+I try to squeeze the best out of the musicians, throw in ideas or parts that contribute to the song, and in general bring the song and its arrangement to life, and that will result in conveying the emotion the artist wants.